dotKokott/dotkokott.github.io/src/data/blog/ml-resources.md

 Curated list of good resources for getting into machine learning.
 If I wanted to get into machine learning today (which I am), I would look into this:

+The dates refer to when the book / course was last updated.

 ## Books
-> The dates refer to when the book / course was last updated

 All of these have free online versions available!

 ### [Practical Deep Learning for Coders (2022)](https://course.fast.ai/Lessons/part2.html)
 Jeremy Howard, Sylvain Gugger